RalfOGit/libtasmota/README.md

 # libtasmota
-A C++ library to access tasmota devices
+A C++ library to access tasmota devices.

+This is work in progress, please use with care.